 I have the Windows bits extracted on my Windows desktop, and I have a license handy.
 Lets make it all work.

 - First, we need to license.
 So access the iKVM, and note the firmware / BIOS information.
 We will need to compare against that when the update is done.
-I have BIOS 1.1b with 7/13/16 as build date.

 - We change to Miscellaneous and select Activate License.